The Irrigation Agency is in charge of the following areas:

 (5) Other matters not the responsibility of other groups or divisions.

 The statutory staff quota is 128 and allocated budget staff quota 78; in addition, there are 17 management offices.

 The establishment of Irrigation Agency management offices is determined by geographic environment and economic interests, and they are named after the region or its water and irrigation channel system.
-There are currently 17 management offices in Taiwan and the central competent authority is the Irrigation Agency, Council of Agriculture, Executive Yuan.
+There are currently 17 management offices in Taiwan and the central competent authority is the Irrigation Agency, Ministry of Agriculture.